thewhiteh4t/spacepaper/README.md

 API Requests are handled by a python script and it generates a Javascript file which displays images on the frontend.

 ## Rate Limits
-When you first execute SpacePaper it will ask for an API Key, you have two options here :
+When you execute SpacePaper for the first time it will ask for an API Key, you have two options here :

 * Demo Key
 * Register for a Key